 Develop a long-term roadmap of strategy and connect short-term efforts to align with it.
 This includes organizational development, skills alignment, and talent management from the people side, technology development that aligns to business needs and tech debt retirement to ensure a balanced approach is taken.

-Director of Information Technology – Local Government.
+IT Director – Local Government.

 Understand the situation.